 The Council seeks to promote good food safety.
 There are a few great resources for this including the Food Standards Agency and the NHS.
 You can also find out more on the food safety and businesses page on our website.
 This is a practise to demonstrate how to write for the webFood Poisoning and Contamination

 The signs and symptoms of food poisoning can vary, but can include:

-If you think you have food poisoning, or need to report a contamination, please complete our online form.
+If you think you have food poisoning, or need to report a contamination, please complete our environmental health reporting form.